 Anti-Aging masks are all about antioxidants, anti-inflammatory and toning ingredients.
-Green tea formulas fights free radicals and other environmental stressors.
+Vitamin C formulas fights free radicals and other environmental stressors.
 Seaweed Masks are packed with vitamins and minerals, including beta-carotene.
 A handful of studies have shown Seaweed to have anti-aging and healing properties.
-Lactic and hyaluronic acid will gently exfoliate (skip face scrubs, which may irritate thinning skin), addressing dullness.
+Fruit Acids will gently exfoliate (perhaps skip face scrubs, which may irritate thinning skin), addressing dullness.

 For a Sensitive Skin Mask you want to make sure it is very gentle and non-irritating.
 All the more reason to choose a natural product, and avoid synthetics and harsh chemicals, fragrances, alcohol, etc. Feed your skin with nutrient dense formulas.
 Avoid over-drawing clays and look for products that contain gentle ingredients such as honey, yoghurt, aloe, coconut, oats and cucumber.
 If its a powder to paste formulation, we recommend mixing your masks with honey instead of water.
 Cucumber, Mint and Aloe can also be calming and cooling of red skin.